xpetit/fizzbuzz/README.md

 BenchmarkWriteInto2/big-12   12   100073916 ns/op   109733862 B/op   500030 allocs/op
 ```

-However the biggest problem with the naive implementation is that it first generates the JSON array and then writes it, even if the writer has been closed before.
+The biggest problem with the naive implementation is that it first generates the JSON array and then writes it, even if the writer has been closed before.
 This means that a buggy program looping through this API can create unnecessary work and resource exhaustion.
 The same is true for an attacker.
 The optimized implementation stops writing Fizz buzz values as soon as the API consumer no longer requests them.